Florida’s ICON Park Guest Hit by $323,000 Theft

 Orlando’s ICON Park is popular with adrenaline junkies – and, so it seems, thieves.

 Since 2015, Florida’s ICON Park has become an increasingly busy destination for thrill fans and families alike.
-Home to over 50 attractions – including the 400-foot tall Orlando Eye (now technically known as The Wheel at ICON Park), a Madame Tussaud’s Wax Museum, and a Sea Life aquarium – it welcomes an average of three million visitors a year.
+Home to over 50 attractions – including the 400-foot-tall Orlando Eye (previously known as The Wheel at ICON Park), a Madame Tussauds wax museum, and a Sea Life aquarium – it welcomes millions of visitors per year.

 Icon Park entrance